JustinNew/Scala/README.md

 ### Access Modifier
 #### private
-  - A member labeledprivate is visible only inside the class orobject that contains the member definition.
+  - A member labeled private is visible only inside the class orobject that contains the member definition.
   - Private fields can only be accessed by methods defined in the same class, all the code that can update the state will be localized to the class.
   - The way you make members public in Scala is by not explicitly specifying any access modifier.
 Public is Scala's default access level.